Should you use WordPress as your CRM?

 Infographic listing reasons why a business may need CRM

 But for a small to medium-sized business, a fancy, 80 functions with 20 add ons and an all customizable CRM may not be the best solution (unless the goal here is to exhaust your resources and overwhelm your employees).
 You may find yourself looking for options among the Hubspot’s and Salesforce’s of the world, but WordPress too can be a strong contender, especially if you’re looking for a budget buy.
+Get best hair extensions if you require them.

 Why is a CRM system important?